sexual and reproductive

 A girl telling her story, in her words, is power.

-We are committed to not just telling those stories, but helping build the skill and leadership of girls to tell their own.
+We are committed to not just telling those stories, but helping build the skills and leadership of girls to tell their own.

 GRLS equips young women with technical skills, knowledge and opportunities to share their personal stories of transformation through sport.
 These may include the challenges they faced, how they overcame them, and the impact sport has had in their lives.